Krzysztofz01/Noise/README.md

 - SEND(or : symbol for short) - Send message to selected peer.
 - SIGN - Send signature to selected peer.
 - BLEACH - Reset all signatures related to selected peer.
+- REMOVE - Remove a given peer key or a endpoint.
+- DISCOVER - Broadcast discovery packets to the network.
 - PING - Send a ping packet to a certain endpoint.
 - ALIAS - Set alias to certain peer.
 - INSERT - Insert new peer key and optional alias or a endpoint.